cyberdr0id/go-grpc-practice/README.md

 ./bin/<communication_type>/client <port_number> <int1> <int2> ... <int n>
 ```
 # bistream
 ### Example of *bi-directional streaming* API with server and client implementation.
-In this example, the server will current max value of the numbers, that will be sent by the client.
+In this example, the server will return current max value of the numbers, that will be sent by the client.
 ---
 ```
 protoc -Ibistream/proto --go_opt=module=github.com/cyberdr0id/go-grpc-practice --go_out=. --go-grpc_opt=module=github.com/cyberdr0id/go-grpc-practice --go-grpc_out=. bistream/proto/*.proto